ccieblogger/netraven/docs/architecture/architecture_sot.md

 #### 2. Device Communication Worker (Dedicated Container)
 - Executes device jobs triggered by scheduler or on demand.
 - Runs as a dedicated container using RQ Worker.
+- **Healthcheck:** Uses a process-based healthcheck script that verifies the RQ worker process is running and Redis is reachable.
+The container is marked healthy only when both are true.
+(Previous HTTP healthcheck was removed for the worker container.)
 - Connects to network devices using **Netmiko** (and Paramiko for extensibility).
 - Retrieves `show running-config` and basic facts (hostname, serial number).
 - Uses `ThreadPoolExecutor` for concurrent device access (default: 5).